Quantcast

 When it comes to how Artificial intelligence (AI) will affect our lives, the response from industry insiders, as well as the public, ranges from a sense of impending doom to heraldry.
 We do not yet understand the long-term trajectory of AI and how it will change society.
 Something, indeed, is happening to us—and we all know it.
 But what?

 Gen Zers and Millennials are the most active users of generative AI.
 Many of them, it appears, are turning to AI for companionship.
 “We talk to them, say please and thank you, and have started to invite AIs into our lives as friends, lovers, mentors, therapists, and teachers,” Melissa Heikkilä wrote in MIT Technology Review.
 After analyzing 1 million ChatGPT interaction logs, a group of researchers found that “sexual role-playing” was the second most prevalent use, following only the category of “creative composition.”
-The Psychologist bot, a popular simulated therapist on Character.AI—where users can design their own “friends”—has received “more than 95 million messages from users since it was created.
+The Psychologist bot, a popular simulated therapist on Character.AI—where users can design their own “friends”—has received “more than 95 million messages from users since it was created."

 According to a new Institute for Family Studies/YouGov survey of 2,000 adults under age 40, 1% of young Americans claim to already have an AI friend, yet 10% are open to an AI friendship.
-And among young adults who are not married or cohabiting, 7% are open to the idea of romantic partnership with AI.
+And among young adults who are not married or cohabiting, 7% are open to the idea of a romantic partnership with AI.

 A much higher share (25%) of young adults believe that AI has the potential to replace real-life romantic relationships.
 Furthermore, heavy porn users are the most open to romantic relationships with AI of any group and are also the most open to AI friendships in general.